Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 In a real project you would probably use the main function that is provided by your test-framework instead of writing your own.
-Note that we placed the file into the arbitrary *Tests* subdirectory which allows us to keep some order in our package.
-Change the packages \c CMakeLists.txt file content to this:
+Note that we placed the file into the arbitrary :code:`Tests` subdirectory which allows us to keep some order in our package.
+Change the packages :code:`CMakeLists.txt` file content to this:

 .. code-block:: cmake